 How Do I Choose a Dehydrator?

 Avoid stacking tray dehydrators where the fan is on the bottom.
-There is potential for juices to drip down into the machine where it is difficult and dangerous to clean.
+There is potential for juices to drip down into the machine, which is difficult and dangerous to clean.

 Though the donut-style, round dehydrators aren’t quite as good as the cabinet-style ones, they are more affordable and still do a decent job.
-Look for a style that you can buy extra trays/tray types.
+Look for a style that has extra trays/tray types available.

 A digital display is a neat feature but really doesn’t make a difference overall.